TurboNodes/client-node/README.md

   You can add an unlimited amount of nodes as long as they are on different networks/IPs.

-Congratulations, your node is now earning passively, check out your dashboard regularly!
+🎉 Congratulations!
+Your node is now earning passively, check out your dashboard regularly

 ### Monetization